Male headship, polygamy, and slavery

 We see how after sin entered this world, God gave Adam responsibility for the family because two sinful people vying for control could create constant fighting and chaos.
 If you don’t believe this, just listen to a few divorce stories.
 But this was never God’s original plan.
 Jesus came to teach us God’s ideal of loving each other with equality and other-centered love just like the members of the Godhead treat each other.

 Paul agrees with this by teaching wives to submit to their husbands and husbands to love their wives like they love their own bodies.
 The Spirit of the Godhead teaches that we are both to submit to each other and to love each other as we love ourselves.
 Any form of using power over each other goes directly against the golden rule to do unto others as we would want to be treated and destroys love.

-Slavery, polygamy and male headship do not reflect the Godhead or God’s intentions for any human whether they are in a marriage or not.
+Slavery, polygamy and male headship have never reflected the Godhead intentions for any human life whether in a marriage or not.
 If a religion teaches this, it’s only because they are using the example of Abraham over Jesus and taking human cultural traditions over God’s law of other-centered love.

 * For greater understanding of why true Christianity doesn’t use power over, compare The Steps of Jesus vs. The Steps of Satan.